cokoro/Csam-Website/Readme.md

 The initial page in the http://www.un-csam.org/
 ![](./img/init-csam.png)

+## Navbar
+1. Home --> Add content --> Create Basic page.
+2. Input title(eg. About Us / Jobs), then copy the source code all content to the basic page.Choose `Full HTML`, the html source code of Jobs could be found from `code\jobs.html`.
+3. In the MENU SETTINGS, click the Provide a menu link.
+Then add the alias.
+4. Save it.

 ##  Slideshow
-1. Home --> Administration --> Block layout --> content --> Custom block library
+1. ~~Home --> Administration --> Block layout --> content --> Custom block library~~  Home --> Administration --> Structure --> Block layout  --> Custom block library --> add custom block.
 2. Input the `Slideshow` in the block description, choose `Full Html` and input the html source code in `code\slideshow.html` to the body.![](./img/slideshow.png)

 3. Home --> Administration --> Block layout --> content --> place block, add `Slideshow` content to the front page (the block in the content will be shown in the front page).

 ## Link Layout
-1. Home --> Administration --> Block layout --> content --> Custom block library
+1. Home --> Administration --> Structure --> Block layout  --> Custom block library --> add custom block.
 2. Input the `Layout` in the block description, choose `Full Html` and input the html source code in `code\link-layout.html` to the body.![](./img/link.png)
 3. Home --> Administration --> Block layout --> content --> place block, drap the `Layout` under the `Slideshow`

 ## Publications
+If you want to display something in the front page that it has it's own page,create Views.
 1. Home --> Administration --> Structure --> Add content type.Then add `publications` as new content type.
 2. Choose the Manage fields, add `body` (Text), `publications`(File), `field_image`(Image) as fields of the publications.
 3. Add the content.
 Make sure that
 `CONTENT TYPE` is `publications`.
-4. Home --> Administration --> Structure --> Views, add views for publications.In the `VIEW SETTINGS`,Show  Content of type `publications`.
+4. Home --> Administration --> Structure --> Views, add views for publications.
+In the `VIEW SETTINGS`,Show  Content of type `publications`.
 5. If you want to add a webpage for the publication, click the `Create a page` in the PAGE SETTINGS.
 If you want to add a block on the front page, click the `Create a block` in the BLOCK SETTINGS.
 6. In the PAGE SETTINGS and BLOCK SETTINGS, choose Display format `Bootstrap Media Object` of fields.
 7. Here is the Views Displays setting: